Baseflow/full-stack-on-rust/05-orm/README.md

 ## Connection pooling
 Creating a database connection can easily be done with Diesel.
 However, creating a new connection for every incoming request doesn't scale all that well.
 Additionally, Postgresql only allows 100 connections to be opened by default to the server, and will, with high loads, eventually block new connections from being created.

-In order to solve this, we'll be using connection pooling.
+To solve this, we'll be using connection pooling.
 We'll keep a maximum of let's say, 10 connections, alive and re-use them.
 This scales a lot better as the load on our server increases over time.

-Lets create a **db_context.rs** file which handles all the connection pooling for us:
+Let's create a **db_context.rs** file that handles all the connection pooling for us:
 ```rust
 use diesel::pg::PgConnection;
 use diesel::r2d2::ConnectionManager;